15 Inspiring Content Ideas for Your LinkedIn Page

 If long-form content is your jam, try publishing Articles.
 Delivering a unique perspective on timely industry news or sharing a story about how your organization creatively solved a problem for a client will get you noticed.

-Ahh - the thrill of creating your content as it’s being published!
-LinkedIn Live events have exploded in popularity and are a content goldmine.
-Create excitement ahead of the event with posts teasing the live show, then use snippets from the live-stream to share highlights and bits of wisdom (which will, in turn, create excitement for your next LinkedIn Live!).
-Check out our Q&A for more about LinkedIn Live.
+Ahh – the thrill of creating your content as it’s being published!
+LinkedIn Events have exploded in popularity and are a content goldmine.
+Create excitement ahead of the event with posts teasing the live show, then use snippets from the live stream to share highlights and bits of wisdom (which will, in turn, create excitement for your next stream!).
+Check out our Q&A for more about LinkedIn Events and LinkedIn Live.

 #6.
 Poll your audience